Florida 18 and Up Online Sports Betting Sites For 2023

 How did the repeal of PASPA create a path to legal sports betting in Florida?

 Yes.
-In May 2018, the Supreme Court overturned PASPA, which was a federal law that had prevented sports betting states from legalizing and offering state-licensed sports betting, excluding Nevada who was given an exemption.
+In May 2018, the Supreme Court overturned PASPA, which was a federal law that had prevented sports betting states from legalizing and offering state-licensed sports betting, excluding Nevada, which was given an exemption.
 Now, Florida lawmakers are free to decide whether to legalize sports betting within its state lines.

 Florida Sports Betting Laws and Pending Bills